roveroniandrea/HTPLcompiler/README.md

 #
 ## Get started
 If you want to simply inject the compiler in your code, download `main.js` file and attach it in you `index.html` file.
-If you need some examples and introduction, continue reading.
+If you need some examples and introduction, continue reading or [try some examples](https://roveroniandrea.github.io/HTPLcompiler/).

 HTPLCompiler interface can be found on your browser console, and provides you with an help() function to get started.